-The Tollu Project consists of a large swarm of hydrothermal copper rich quartz veins in a mineralised system covering an area at least 5km.
-Malachite-rich gossans associated with quartz veins are exposed at surface and form part of a dilatational system between two major structures within the Tollu Fault Zone.
+The Tollu Project consists of a large swarm of hydrothermal copper rich quartz veins in a mineralised system covering an area at least 5km2.
+Malachite rich gossans associated with quartz veins are exposed at surface and form part of a dilatational system between two major structures within the Tollu Fault Zone.

-The Company has renamed its existing prospects within the Tollu Project and has identified further prospects within the Tollu Project.
-There are now 16 prospects in total within the Tollu Project.
-The Company has also identified the potential for a number of other projects on the Tollu tenement (E69/2450) in addition to the Tollu Project.,

-The initial focus is on the Chatsworth Prospect, the Eastern Reef Prospect, the Main Reef Prospect and the Dawyck Prospect.
+The Company has identified 16 prospects in total within the Tollu Project.
+The Company has also identified the potential for a number of other projects on the Tollu tenement (E69/2450) in addition to the Tollu Project.
+The initial focus is on the Chatsworth Prospect, the Eastern Reef Prospect, the Main Reef Prospect and the Dawyck Prospect (Figure 4).